 Keep in touch and find out in three, six, or 12-month intervals whether or not your employees are making use of what they learned in the training programs.
 Have one-on-one meetings where you probe what the employees have learned, and request specific examples of how they have incorporated this knowledge into their daily routines.
 These sessions will enable you to help them understand the value of applying what they learned.

-Following this set guideline will definitely allow you to develop a learning culture that has meaningful and relevant training programs.
+Following this set guidelines will definitely allow you to develop a learning culture that has meaningful and relevant training programs.
 It will also position your employees and company for continued success through aligning your logistics training program initiatives with your business objectives.

 Now that you have pointers on how to build effective logistics training programs, see the Guideline: How To Achieve Effective Logistics Management!